 I’m Julie Baxter, MS, Professional Counselor Associate, a Clinical Mental Health Counselor registered with the State of Oregon.
-I work with clients who have experienced trauma, struggle with depression, anxiety, complex PTSD, relationship issues, or are experiencing grief or life transitions (middle school, high school, college, career, parenting).
+I work with clients who have experienced trauma, struggle with depression, anxiety, complex PTSD, relationship issues, or are experiencing grief or life transitions.

 Education & Background

 Some things to know about me…

 I’ve been working in the mental health field since 1999 and have training from the psychology, sociology, and counseling perspectives.
 I’ve been a biofeedback technician and have taught clients how to understand and work with the body’s response to stress using guided meditation, visualization, nature, mindfulness, exercise, and nutrition as tools.
-I earned a BS in Psychology from WSU focused on the neuroscience aspect of psychology, and completed PSU’s post-baccalaureate Speech Language Pathology program giving me a greater understanding of sensory and processing issues, before earning an MS in Clinical Mental Health Counseling from Capella University.
+I earned a BS in Psychology focused on the neuroscience aspect of psychology, and completed a post-baccalaureate Speech Language Pathology program giving me a greater understanding of sensory and processing issues, before earning an MS in Clinical Mental Health Counseling.
 As a Child and Family Therapist for Polk County Youth and Family Behavioral Health, I’ve worked with children, adolescents, and teens/young adults experiencing complex PTSD/trauma, high risk suicidal ideation, generational drug and alcohol use, and poverty/homelessness.
 I have enjoyed being part of multi-disciplinary teams (doctors, psychiatrists, social workers, CASA, etc.) focused on creating healthy family and social systems, and supporting resilience through supported programs (Wraparound, New Solutions).
 I have been in private practice since 2018.

 I’m a member of the American Counseling Association, ORCA (Oregon Counseling Association), Psi Chi (National Honor Society in Psychology), and Chi Sigma Iota (National Honor Society in Counseling).
 As a Professional Counselor Associate working toward full licensure in Oregon, I work under the clinical supervision of Molly B. Doll, MS, LPC, NCC.